Astrophotography Image Processing in Photoshop [Step by Step]

 This is where your own style and presentation preferences come into play.
 It is helpful to find a version of the deep-sky object you have photographed online, and model your processing after that.
 From the intensity of the color, to the darkness of the background sky, everyone has their own taste about how these wonders of the night sky should be displayed.
 All I can say is have fun with it, develop your own style.
 When you get to a point with your image where you say “anything else would make it worse”, you know you have finished your masterpiece!

-If you enjoyed this astrophotography tutorial, or have any questions about this process, please feel free to follow AstroBackyard on Facebook and add a comment there.
+If you enjoyed this astrophotography image processing walkthrough, or have any questions about this process, please feel free to follow AstroBackyard on Facebook and add a comment there.
 I wish you all the best in your future deep-sky astrophotography endeavors!